-An outcome case study focuses on a particular unit - a person, a site, a project.
+An outcome case study focuses on a particular unit - a person, a site, a cluster.
 It often uses a combination of quantitative and qualitative data.
-Outcome case studies can be particularly useful for understanding how different elements fit together and how different elements (implementation, context and other factors) have produced the observed changes in practice/ behaviour.
+Outcome Impact Case Reports can be particularly useful for understanding how different elements fit together and how different elements (implementation, context and other factors) have produced the observed changes in practice/ behaviour.
 The outcome cases reported may be at different stages of maturity and can be used for different purposes in evaluation and reporting to funders.

 Knowledge, technical or institutional advancement produced by CGIAR research, engagement and/or capacity development activities.
 Examples of outputs include new research methods, policy analyses, gene maps, new crop varieties and breeds, institutional innovations or other products of research work.